PROSTATE CANCER BIOGRAPHY OF CHARLES (CHUCK) MAACK

 Born and raised in Oshkosh, Wisconsin, and following enlistment in 1949, I advanced to the top of the enlisted ranks as a Master Chief Cryptologic Technician and retired the last day of December 1976, shortly after 27 years in the United States Navy, then totally retired in 1995 following 18 years civilian employment in management.
 Following military service and already in a management position, I studied to an Associate in Arts degree (summa cum laude) to satisfy myself I could do so.
 My wife Ann, from Canton, Ohio, and I have been married since April 6, 1954 and have two bookend daughters with two sons in between, five granddaughters, one grandson, one great-grandson, and one great-granddaughter.

 Since 1996 I have been an active participant in the Wichita, Kansas Chapter, Us TOO Intl., Inc., Prostate Cancer Education and Support Network, and was instrumental in its incorporation in the State of Kansas as a 501(c)(3) Not-for-Profit Charitable Corporation as a chapter of the Us TOO Intl., Inc. Prostate Cancer Education and Support Network, and development of a chapter website www.ustoowichita.org.
-I served near continuously on the Board of Directors as Program Director, Secretary, and Treasurer, served a stint as Coordinating Committee Chairman, Secretary, and Treasurer, and currently, in view of health issues, had to back down a bit but continue to serve on the chapter Board of Directors as Secretary, assistant Treasurer, Corporation Representative, and Website Manager.
+I served near continuously on the Board of Directors as Program Director, Secretary, and Treasurer, served a stint as Coordinating Committee Chairman, Secretary, and Treasurer, and currently, in view of health issues, had to back down a bit but continue to serve on the Board of Directors as Secretary, assistant Treasurer, Corporation Representative, and Website Manager.